JISyed/Unity-XboxCtrlrInput/README.md

 Feel free to contribute.
 The example project requires at least Unity 4.3 or greater.
 64-bit Mac native builds require at least Unity 4.5 or greater.
 The wrapper itself should work in older versions.

 **Warning:** If you rely on XboxCtrlrInput, then do NOT upgrade to Unity 5!
 It will not work for Windows (due to missing DLL exception with XInputInterface.dll).
 Other platforms not tested for Unity 5 compatibility.
+See [Issue #12](https://github.com/JISyed/Unity-XboxCtrlrInput/issues/12) for more information.

 ### Decription